-This is only a right to request - not a right to have your request granted - but it does require your employer to consider your request and respond (usually) within 3 months, unless otherwise agreed.
-A request can be refused on a number of grounds.
+This is only a right to request - not a right to have your request granted - but it does require your employer to consider your request and respond (usually) within 2 months, unless otherwise agreed.
+A request can be refused on a number of grounds but your employer should discuss it with you before refusing.
+A refusal without appropriate consideration could give rise to a claim.
 You can find out more about this process and possible outcomes here.